Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 • Sexual Dysfunction: Reduced libido, erectile dysfunction, and infertility.

-• Physical Changes: Loss of muscle mass and strength, increased body fat (especially around the abdomen), and reduced bone density.
+• Physical Changes: Muscle mass and strength loss, increased body fat (especially around the abdomen), and reduced bone density.

 • Emotional and Mental Health: Mood swings, irritability, decreased motivation, and difficulty concentrating.